Suppressing crosstalk for Rydberg quantum gates: Setup

 The dynamics of the gate atoms is captured by $H_{\scriptscriptstyle \mathrm{cz}}$, whereas $H_{\scriptscriptstyle 3}$ describes the neighboring third atom.
 The interaction between the third atom and the gate atoms is characterized by $H_{\scriptscriptstyle \mathrm{int}}$.

 Each of the three atoms comprises the qubit states $\ket{0}$ and $\ket{1}$, encoded in long-lived electronic states, and a Rydberg state $\ket{r}$.
-For simplicity, we first consider a symmetric arrangement as depicted in Fig. \ref{fig: setup sketch}, where all three atoms are separated by the same distance.
+For simplicity, we first consider an equilateral arrangement as depicted in Fig. \ref{fig: setup sketch}, where all three atoms are separated by the same distance.
 In Sec. \ref{sec: vdw variieren}, we will generalize this configuration by varying the interaction strength between the third atom and the gate atoms.

 The controlled-Z gate is implemented on atoms 1 and 2 as in Ref. \cite{pagano_2022}.
 We couple state $\ket{1}_{\scriptscriptstyle i}$ of the $i^\text{th}$ atom to the strongly interacting Rydberg state $\ket{r}_{\scriptscriptstyle i}$ with a time-dependent Rabi frequency $\Omega(t)$ and a time-dependent detuning $\Delta(t)$ as described by the Hamiltonian